U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 Winter demonstrates the basic principles of propulsion, steering, balance and stopping, and he tunes our technique as we take turns scooting over level ground.
 After gliding down a gentle hill and using the one-way traction of the skis to climb back up, I feel like I’m getting the hang of it.
 It’s like sliding around in fuzzy socks on a hardwood floor.

-Ten minutes into the lesson and I’m questioning my decision to wear a thick black puffy coat and goggles.
-Winter says that it’s best to wear a thin base layer, a light shell and sunglasses — cross-country skiing is basically like jogging in the snow.
+Ten minutes into this cross-country beginner lesson, I’m questioning my decision to wear a thick black puffy coat and goggles.
+Winter says it’s best to wear a thin base layer, a light shell and sunglasses — cross-country skiing is like jogging in the snow.

 We'll go ahead and call this a "pro tip" which can be vital information to beginners in cross country skiing.

-As a former snowboarder, sliding around on snow without my feet attached to each other is an awkward feeling, but surprisingly I haven’t crashed yet — everyone else in my group has.
+As a former snowboarder, sliding around on snow without my feet attached together is an awkward feeling, but surprisingly I haven’t crashed yet — everyone else in my group has.

 As we stand stationary on our skis, talking, I somehow trip myself and collapse in a tangled mass.
 Winter shows me how to properly get up without unclipping my skis and we move along.
 I'm accumulating pro tips left and right and feel the full import of the value of getting a proper lesson really strikes me.

-When I walk in the lodge and everything blurs into a dark green void, I realize that I’m snow-blind.
+When I walk into the lodge and everything blurs into a dark green void, I realize that I’m snow-blind.
 Next time: sunglasses.
-I’m already planning ahead.
+I’m already planning for next time.

 When the snow accumulates, Soldier Hollow's Nordic trails are open 9 a.m. to 4:30 p.m. daily, and range from "easy rollers" to the stuff Olympic dreams are made on.
-Get additional information, and information of conditions, lessons and rentals.
+Get additional information on conditions, lessons and rentals.

 Best Spots to Get Olympic Spirit